open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

 This feature allows you to create iframe-friendly versions of each indicator.
 An iframe is an HTML element that loads another HTML page within the same page.
 It essentially puts another webpage within the parent page.

-The URLs of the iframe-friendly versions will be the same link but with "-iframe" at the end e.g. "/1-1-1" & "/1-1-1-iframe" an example of how to embed this into a new age is shown below
+The URLs of the iframe-friendly versions will be the same link but with "-iframe" at the end e.g. "/1-1-1" & "/1-1-1-iframe".
+An example of how to embed this into a new page is shown below:

 ```
 ---